-- Research the law schools you are interested in applying to.
-Pay attention to things like bar passage rates, employment statistics, average student debt, and what opportunities are available to the students while in school (i.e. clinics and internships, summer clerk recruiting, research, journals, etc.).
+For the law schools you’re considering, pay attention to things like bar passage rates, employment statistics, average student debt, and what opportunities are available to the students while in school (i.e. clinics and internships, summer clerk recruiting, research, journals, etc.).
 Talk to students at the law school and ask for contact information for alumni.

-- How will you finance law school?
+How will you finance law school?
 In most cases, law school scholarships are awarded based on LSAT scores and undergraduate GPA.
 Explore secondary scholarship options and financial aid packages, paying close attention to deadlines.

-- You should send addenda with applications for any information that is inconsistent.
-Use the addendum to address issues that may raise questions or any discrepancy with your application such as a poor academic semester, a notable change in LSAT score, a gap on your resume, or anything else that you feel needs to be addressed.
+You should send addenda with applications for any information that is inconsistent.
+Use an addendum to address issues that may raise questions or any discrepancy with your application such as a poor academic semester, a notable change in LSAT score, a gap on your resume, or anything else that you feel needs to be addressed.

-- Give full disclosure of misconduct.
+Give full disclosure of misconduct.
 Provide complete explanations of any questionable information related to academic or non-academic misconduct.